-Both Streamlabs and StreamElements use OBS in one way or another, but both are two different programs.
+Both Streamlabs and StreamElements use OBS, but both are different programs.
 How do both compare?
 The article covers Streamlabs vs. StreamElements.

 StreamElements looks almost like OBS.
-You might find some changes, such as theme colors, but there aren’t any other significant differences.
+You will find some color changes, but that’s pretty much it.

 Themes and overlays

 Overlays are pre-made scenes to make the stream more personal.
 Those so-called themes have sources such as images, titles, webcams, game displays, and more.